-Why You Should Vote No:Taxes are too high, and this will lead shoppers, especially for big-ticket items like cars and appliances, to go outside the city.
+Why You Should Vote No:Taxes are too high, and this will lead shoppers, especially for big-ticket items like appliances, to go outside the city.
 Increased funding for parks should be made by elected city leaders through the budgeting process.
 Public safety is a higher priority.
 If there is going to be a tax, it should go to police and fire to help their mission of keeping Fresno safe.
 Why have parks if you don’t have enough police to keep them safe?
 Only two-thirds of the revenue would go to new and current parks.
 The remaining third goes to other programs such as arts, job training, after-school programs, and the San Joaquin River Parkway.
 The measure also creates an unelected commission that would make spending recommendations.

 Supporters/Opponents:This will be the local measure with the most money behind it, for and against.
 The Yes on P campaign had raised nearly $750,000 through Oct.
 4, with significant contributions from the Valley Community Foundation.
 The effort also has received five-figure donations from conservation advocates Coke Hallowell, Paul Gibson and Virginia Eaton.
 The campaign features high-profile endorsers such as Swearengin, former mayor Alan Autry, and groups representing realtors and doctors.
 The No on P campaign is being led by the unions representing Fresno’s fire and police unions, as well as the Fresno Chamber of Commerce.
 Councilman Garry Bredefeld also opposes.
 The campaign had raised more than $100,000 through Oct.
 4., much of the funds coming from developers.